 The current work is part of the on-going effort on massless scalar-tensor (ST) theory to build the full gravitational and scalar waveforms at 2PN order beyond the leading GR order.
-Adding a single massless scalar field, minimally coupled to gravity, is one of the simplest way to extend general relativity.
-Currently, the tensor waveform is known at 2PN order~\cite{Lang:2013fna} while the scalar waveform and the energy flux are respectively known at 1.5PN and 1PN order~\cite{Lang:2014osa}.
+Adding a single massless scalar field, minimally coupled to gravity, is one of the simplest ways to extend general relativity, motivated by cosmological observations.
+Currently, the tensor waveform is known at 2PN order~\cite{Lang:2013fna}, while the scalar waveform and the energy flux are, respectively known at 1.5PN and 1PN order~\cite{Lang:2014osa}.
 To have a complete result at 2PN order for all quantities, one needs to use the dynamics at the higher 3PN order~\cite{Bernard:2018hta,Bernard:2018ivi}.
 Finally, to complete these results one also has to include the finite-size effects.
 Indeed, due to the presence of a scalar dipole moment, the tidal effects start as early as the 3PN order, making it more easily accessible by current and forthcoming gravitational wave observations.
-In this letter, we aim to compute for the first time the scalar tidal effects that arise due to the presence of a scalar field coupled to gravity.
+Here, we aim to compute for the first time the scalar tidal effects that arise due to the presence of a scalar field coupled to gravity.
 In ST theories, in addition to the usual mass and current multipole moments, there are also some scalar multipole moments.
-We introduce a new class of TLNs, the scalar ones, to relate the time-varying scalar dipole moment to the induced scalar tidal field.
+We introduce a new class of TLNs, the scalar ones, to relate the time-varying scalar dipole moment to the induced scalar tidal field~\footnote{The scalar TLNs were first mentionned in Ref.~\cite{Cardoso:2017cfl}.}.
 In the following, we compute the leading order scalar tidal contribution to the dynamics and for the first time to the phase in the waveform.
 Our main result is that, when the binary system is dominated by dipolar emission, the tidal corrections for frequencies $\sim 0.01-1$Hz may contribute by $\mathcal{O}(1)$ to the waveform and by $\mathcal{O}(100)$ cycles for frequencies $\sim 10-10^{3}$Hz, making their detection reachable by the future detectors LISA or third generation.
-While we only focus on the tidal effects originating in the scalar field, we leave the inclusion of the quadrupolar tidal effect to future work as they only start contributing at 5PN order.
+While we only focus on the tidal effects originating in the scalar field, we leave the inclusion of the quadrupolar tidal effects to future work as they only start contributing at 5PN order.

 \paragraph{\bf\textit{Scalar tidal Love number.}}